AmingAndrei/violence.website/content/species/devils/ash_nymphs.md

 .../[[index]]/[[species]]/[[devils]]/ash_nymphs.md

-Ash Nymphs are a semi-vegetal, sentient species of Devil, native to BLACKSPACE.
+The Ash Nymph is a semi-vegetal, sentient species of Devil, native to BLACKSPACE.
 Notable for their unique physiology, garden-centric behaviour, and dual-purpose vocalizations, Ash Nymphs occupy a distinct ecological and metaphysical niche within their native environment.

 Morphology and Anatomy